alonwillmakeit/Devops-Infra-Final/README.md

 ## Results :

-Now we have created an EKS cluster with our apllication deployed on , that can be accessed throught the link received in step 3 in K8S application
+Now we have created an EKS cluster with our application deployed on , that can be accessed throught the link received in step 3 in K8S application